The Hao-Ng isomorphism theorem for reduced crossed products: Reduced crossed products and their C*-envelopes

-With this at hand, we may now refine \cite[Theorem 3.6]{katsoulis2021non}.
-This provides a complete answer to a problem that was first considered in \cite{katsoulis2019crossed} when the operator algebra possess a self-adjoint contractive approximate identity.
+We now prove that the reduced crossed product of a locally compact group action on an operator algebra commutes with the $\rC^*$-envelope.
+This provides a complete answer to a problem that was first considered by Katsoulis and Ramsey in \cite{katsoulis2019crossed}, and removes the assumption of the contractive approximate identity being \emph{self-adjoint}.